simonmichael/hledger_site/mockups.md

 With a `depth:N` query, or `--depth N` option, or just `-N`, balance reports will show accounts only to the specified depth, hiding the deeper subaccounts.
-Account balances at the depth limit remain accurate, always including the balances from any hidden subaccounts (even in list mode).
+Account balances at the depth limit always include the balances from any hidden subaccounts (even in list mode).
 This can be useful for getting an overview.
 Eg, limiting to depth 1:

 ```shell